MapStory/mapstory-community/roadmap.md

 single screenshot.
 We should investigate animated gif and video outputs for MapStory, as that can make social sharing communicate the motion inherent in the stories.

+**[Automate contributions from 3rd parties with widgets](items/widgets)** - We should explore ways to plant a simple 'Add to MapStory' button on external sites that focus on spatial-temporal data collection.
+An example partner interested in something like this is historyit.com

 ### Completed